3 Getting Started: Configuration

 After completing these steps, the

-prod-cran repository will be available in
+prod-cran repository is available in the web interface.

-15.2 Distributing Local Packages
+3.4 Distributing Local Packages

-Note: If you are unfamiliar with building the bundled version of a package, reach out to the R developer maintaining the package.
+Note: If you are unfamiliar with building the bundled version of a package, then reach out to the R developer that maintains the package.

 # Create a local source: rspm create source --name=prod-internal-src # Add each local package tar file to the source: # The tar file must be rwx by the user running the CLI and the account running # RSPM (rstudio-pm by default) rspm add --source=prod-internal-src --path='/path/to/package_1.0.tar.gz' # Create a repository: rspm create repo --name=prod-internal --description='Stable releases of our internal packages' # Subscribe the repository to the source: rspm subscribe --repo=prod-internal --source=prod-internal-src

-RStudio Package Manager automatically supports multiple versions of each package.
+RSPM automatically supports multiple versions of each package.
 When the R developers are ready for the next release of a package, simply run:

 rspm add --source=prod-internal-src --path='/path/to/package_2.0.tar.gz'

-Most internal packages will depend on packages from CRAN.
+Most internal packages depend on packages from CRAN.
 In this case, the easiest option is to create a repository that includes the local packages and their dependencies.

-15.3 Distributing Local Packages along with CRAN Packages
+3.6 Distributing Local Packages along with CRAN Packages

 # Confirm sources exist: rspm list sources; # should have: prod-internal-src, cran # Create repository: rspm create repo --name=prod --description='Production R packages from CRAN and our local packages' # Subscribe the repository to the sources: rspm subscribe --repo=prod --source=prod-internal-src; rspm subscribe --repo=prod --source=cran

-15.4 Supplementing CRAN with Packages from GitHub
+3.7 Supplementing CRAN with Bleeding Edge Packages from GitHub

-In addition to a production repository, some organizations allow advanced R users to access “bleeding-edge” versions of packages available on GitHub.
+In addition to a production repository, some organizations allow advanced R users to access “bleeding edge” versions of packages available on GitHub.

-The result of these steps is a repository that contains the GitHub version of
+The result of these steps is a repository that contains:

-the package in addition to CRAN packages.
 The GitHub package is installed from

 In the example above, the ordering of the source subscriptions is important.

 Imagine the desired GitHub package is

-cran and the local source,
+cran source and the

-the bleeding edge version to users.
-Any ggplot2 dependencies that are not in
+- Then, it serves the bleeding edge version to users.

-15.5 Serving a Subset of Approved CRAN Packages
+3.8 Serving a Subset of Approved CRAN Packages

 Create a file containing one package name per line.
 For example,